scisdev/muskey/README.md

 This formatter is *stateless* by design.
 It does support detecting the validity of your masks, but if you want updates on it, you need to create your own ways of doing that.
-For example, you can get current formatter info value inside of onChanged callback in your TextField, add a listener on your TextEditingController or any other way.
+For example, you can get current formatter info value inside onChanged callback in your TextField, add a listener on your TextEditingController or any other way.

 ### For example: